nxskok/stad29-notes/slides_d29.md

 ## Doing arithmetic with dates

-- Dates are "actually" numbers, so can add and subtract:
+- Dates are "actually" numbers, so can add and subtract (difference is 2007 date in `d` minus others):

 ```r